jxc876/ngAce/README.md

         breakpoints: [1,3]
     };

-Give the directive a min-size so its contents are visible:
+Give the directive a width so its contents are visible:

 	.editor {
-		min-size: 300px;
+		width: 300px;
 	}

+## Usage

+Just update your model, and the directive will take care of updating the view.
+See the demo page for some examples.

 ## Customize